jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

 ## Add Playwright config

 If you don't already use Playwright the following [config](https://playwright.dev/docs/test-configuration) will get you started.
-Locally it uses your current dev server if already running, and if not it will auto-start to Vite's default port, 5173.
+Locally it uses your current dev server if already running, and if not it will start a dev server.
 On CI it will use the deployment preview url as the base url for the tests run in a GitHub action if you setup an action as described below in [[7-visual-regression-testing#GitHub Action]].

 ```ts title="playwright.config.ts"
 import { defineConfig, devices } from '@playwright/test'